ADARSHPRABHAKAR002/4-bit-binary-asynchronous-up-counter/README.md

   end
 endmodule

-//The code here is to simulate 4 bit synchronous up counter in Xilinx Design tools or EDA playground software
+//The code here is to simulate 4 bit asynchronous up counter in Xilinx Design tools or EDA playground software